fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 );
 ```

-Now let's move on to the <i>TextField</i> component.
+Now let's move on to the *TextField* component.
 The component renders a TextFieldMUI that is a [Material UI TextField](https://mui.com/components/text-fields/) with a label:

 ```jsx
 interface TextProps extends FieldProps {